International Student Homestay Program

 Who can host a student?

-There is no "typical" homestay family, as the U.S. is multicultural, with people from diverse ethnic, cultural, and religious backgrounds.
-This diversity is reflected in the host families participating in the Elgin Community College International Student Homestay Program.
-As a public institution, ECC embraces and promotes this diversity and multiculturalism.
-The most important criterion for a host is a genuine interest in sharing American culture.
-They should also provide a safe and caring home for the student.
+There is no "typical" homestay family, as the U.S. is multicultural, with people from various ethnic, cultural, and religious backgrounds.
+This diversity is reflected in the families participating in the International Student Homestay Program.
+As a public institution, ECC celebrates and promotes this multiculturalism.
+The most important quality of a host is a genuine interest in sharing American culture and providing a safe, welcoming, and caring home for the student.

 Contact